acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ### Direct Reference

-In some cases, it might be necessary to reference the Sidebar directly in code.
+In some cases, it might be necessary to reference the Sidebar directly in the code.
 That should be the exception.
 In case you need to do, here is the URL:
 `https://acrolinx-sidebar-mock.s3.amazonaws.com/sidebar/v14/index.html`